The price of uncertainty for social consensus: Proof of lower bound

 We now present the construction.
-In order to implement the idea above, we must first find some way to create the first two layers of size $\fr{1}{\eps}$ since a vertex must have degree at least $\fr{1}{\eps}$ in order to play an uncertain best response.
-The \emph{initializer} layers will have numbers of vertices where the odd indexed layers cycle the consecutive integers from $\fr{1}{\eps}$ to $\fr{2}{\eps}$ and the numbers of vertices in even indexed layers increase by a factor of 2 whenever the odd indexed layer's cycle repeats until the number reaches $\fr{1}{\eps}$.
-Each vertex is connected to all vertices in the layer immediately after it except for vertices in odd indexed layers with $\fr{2}{\eps}$ vertices, which are connected to the next layer to form a regular bipartite graph with the next layer where the vertices in the next layer are each connected to $\fr{1}{\eps}$ vertices in the current layer.
-Note that the total number of initializer layers is $\fr{1}{\eps} \cd \log_2 \fr{1}{\eps}$ and each layer has at most $\fr{2}{\eps}$ vertices, so the total number of vertices in the initializer layers is $O\bp{\fr{1}{\eps^2} \log \fr{1}{\eps}}$.
-The initializer sequence has been constructed in such a way that that starting from a state in which the first layer is red and all other layers are white, the vertices in each layer can play uncertain best responses to change their color to red in sequence so that the last two layers form a $K_{\fr{1}{\eps}, \fr{1}{\eps}}$ where the left side is red and the right half is white.
-Finally, we construct $\fr{1}{\eps}$ white vertices in a parallel layer to the red left side of the $K_{\fr{1}{\eps}, \fr{1}{\eps}}$ and connect each of them to every vertex in the right half of the $K_{\fr{1}{\eps}, \fr{1}{\eps}}$, so that each vertex in the right half now has $\fr{1}{\eps}$ red neighbors and $\fr{1}{\eps}$ white neighbors on the left.
+In order to implement the idea above, we must first find some way to create the first two layers of size $\fr{1}{\eps}$ because a vertex must have degree at least $\fr{1}{\eps}$ in order to play an uncertain best response.
+The \emph{initializer} layers will have numbers of vertices

+where the numbers of vertices in the odd-indexed layers cycle through the consecutive integers from $\fr{1}{\eps}$ to $\fr{2}{\eps}$, and the numbers of vertices in even-indexed layers increase by a factor of 2 whenever the odd-indexed layers' cycle repeats up until the number reaches $\fr{1}{\eps}$.
+Each vertex is connected to all vertices in the layer immediately after it except for vertices in odd-indexed layers with $\fr{2}{\eps}$ vertices, which are connected to the next layer to form a regular bipartite graph with the next layer where the vertices in the next layer are each connected to $\fr{1}{\eps}$ vertices in the current layer.
+Note that the total number of initializer layers is $\fr{1}{\eps} \cd \log_2 \fr{1}{\eps}$, and each layer has at most $\fr{2}{\eps}$ vertices, so the total number of vertices in the initializer layers is $O\bp{\fr{1}{\eps^2} \log \fr{1}{\eps}}$.
+The initializer sequence has been constructed in such a way such that by starting from a state in which the first layer is red and all other layers are blue, the vertices in each layer can play uncertain best responses to change their color to red in sequence so that the last two layers form a $K_{\fr{1}{\eps}, \fr{1}{\eps}}$ where the left side is red and the right half is blue.
+Finally, we construct $\fr{1}{\eps}$ blue vertices in a parallel layer to the red left side of the $K_{\fr{1}{\eps}, \fr{1}{\eps}}$ and connect each of them to every vertex in the right half of the $K_{\fr{1}{\eps}, \fr{1}{\eps}}$, so that each vertex in the right half now has $\fr{1}{\eps}$ red neighbors and $\fr{1}{\eps}$ blue neighbors on the left.
 Note that no new bad edges are added.
-We will now leave all layers before the current layer frozen, that is, no layer in a layer before the current layer will ever change color again.
+We will now leave all layers before the last layer frozen: no vertex in a layer before the last layer will ever change color again.